Derrick White NBA Playoffs Player Props: Celtics vs. Heat

 Derrick White Insights vs. the Heat

-- The Heat are the second-best defensive squad in the league, allowing 109.8 points per game.
+- Giving up 109.8 points per contest, the Heat are the second-ranked squad in the league defensively.

-- The Heat concede 41.9 rebounds per contest, ranking sixth in the NBA.
+- The Heat are the sixth-ranked team in the NBA, allowing 41.9 rebounds per game.

 Derrick White vs. the Heat